Skip to content

 This setting determines whether the model should be revalidated when the data is changed.
 If set to True, every time a field is assigned a new value, the entire model is validated again.

 Pydantic default is (also) False, which means that the model is not revalidated when the data is changed.
-The default behavior of Pydantic is to validate the data when the model is created.
-In case the user changes the data after the model is created, the model is not revalidated.
+By default, Pydantic validates the data when creating the model.
+If the user changes the data after creating the model, it does not revalidate the model.

 5. revalidate_instances="subclass-instances"